EXHIBITION/INTERVENTION

 In 2011 we were awarded one of the first bfi Transition Fund Awards.
 The Transition Fund for Audience Development, funded through Lottery Funding, was set up by the BFI in order to support audience development projects facing budget cuts in funding as a result of the changes in the national and regional film funding landscape which have taken place before a new film strategy and funding priorities come into effect from April 2012.
 Peter Buckingham, Former Head of Distribution and Exhibition, BFI, said, “We have moved as swiftly as possible to ensure that film organisations are able to survive in this period of transition, and that audiences can continue to benefit from the important work that they do.
 Collectively these organisations contribute hugely to the access and promotion of film in the UK.
 They are incredibly valuable which is why it has been important for the BFI to help them.”
 The BFI logo denotes projects on this site which were supported by this award.

-PORTLAND GREEN™ makes, curates, exhibits and distributes artists’ film and contemporary arts projects that are central to our thinking about the world at the present time.
-While we acknowledge that society has moved beyond a time when it expects artists to work in one, classifiable medium, our work has to date focused on ideas explored through artists’ film, creative documentary, cinematic essay, docu-drama, dance and performance film, performance, site-specific public art and other hybrid forms.
+PORTLAND GREEN™ makes, curates, produces and distributes extraordinary and unusual contemporary visual art and media arts projects that engage with and counter the issues facing the world today.
+While we may have moved beyond an expectation that artists work in one, classifiable medium, our work has to date focused on ideas explored through artists’ film, socially engaged practice, creative documentary, cinematic essay, docu-drama, dance and performance on film, live performance and hybrid forms.
 These projects are timely and make a tangible contribution to contemporary culture, discourse, ideas and thinking.
 Our works are designed to reach large audiences and often emerge from collaborations with artists, thinkers, designers and institutions.
-The organization is particularly known for its work with dance, performance and film.

-PORTLAND GREEN™ has delivered strategic programmes of work for public cultural institutions in the UK for over a decade, including a programme of work in dance for Arts Council England through Portland Green Cultural Projects.
+PORTLAND GREEN™ delivered strategic programmes of work for public funders in the UK for a decade, including a programme of work in dance for Arts Council England through Portland Green Cultural Projects, this strategic programme ended in 2012.

 We are constantly updating this site; while browsing you may need to refresh your browser periodically.
 Please check back in the near future as more content is uploaded.